EsGeh/dynamic_programming_example/README.md

-# change
+# dynamic programming examples in haskell

 little example for dynamic programming in haskell.
-Money change calculator.

 ## requirements

 - [stack](https://docs.haskellstack.org)

+## example: money change calculator

+Money change calculator.

+- how to compile and run

+		$ ./runMoneyChangeCalculator.sh

+## example: maximal independent node set of a tree

-## how to compile and run
+- how to compile and run

-	$ ./run.sh
+		$ ./runMaxIndepNodes.sh